-Shatakshee Dhongde is an Assistant Professor of Economics and a Provost Teaching-Learning Fellow at Georgia Tech.
-She obtained her Ph.D. from the University of California, Riverside.
+Shatakshee Dhongde is an Associate Professor of Economics at Georgia Tech.
+She obtained her PhD. from the University of California, Riverside.
 She is also a research affiliate with the Institute of Research on Poverty at the University of Wisconsin, Madison.
-Her research has focused on studying the impact of globalization on economic growth, measuring poverty and multidimensional deprivation, and analyzing convergence in income inequality.
-She was awarded the Nancy and Richard Ruggles Prize for young researchers.
-Her work has been published in leading economics journals, including the Journal of Economic Inequality, Oxford Bulletin of Economics and Statistics, the Review of Income and Wealth and World Development.
-Her research on measuring deprivation in the U.S. has been highlighted in national media, including NPR.
-She is the recipient of multiple teaching awards including the Outstanding Teacher of the Year Award (2015) and the CETL/BP Junior Faculty Teaching Excellence Award (2013) at Georgia Tech.
+Her research has focused on the economics of poverty.
+Poverty is a multidimensional concept and is often not captured by income levels.
+Her papers measure poverty in its many forms and have been published in leading economics journals.
+In particular, her research on measuring multidimensional poverty in the United States has been highlighted in the national media, including NPR.
+She was awarded the Nancy and Richard Ruggles Prize for young researchers by the International Association of Review of Income and Wealth (IARIW).
+She is also the recipient of multiple teaching awards at Georgia Tech.

 Watch Dr. Dhongde’s short clip on Changing the Lens on Poverty Research